ThunderUS/morning-new/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# About

+This project gives you all morning information like weather and domestic news.

+>Skills:
+> >-HTML,\
+    -CSS/SASS,\
+    -Rest api,\
+    -TypeScript,

+:white_check_mark: Deploy: ....

 ## Available Scripts